CLINIC POLICY

 • Legal opinions / assessments

-It is the Community Care Clinic’s policy NOT to prescribe chronic pain, benzodiazepine, ADHD, or sleeping medication to patients who register as walk-ins.
+It is the Community Care Clinic’s policy NOT to prescribe chronic pain, benzodiazepine, or sleeping medication to patients who register as walk-ins.
 Patient’s requiring these medications must make a booked appointment to discuss their specific needs in depth.
-Physicians are not required to justify prescription refusals.

 Other circumstances that require a longitudinal care relationship are long term disability management and legal proceedings.
 With respect to legal proceedings specifically, your best interests are served by seeing only one physician as much as possible.
 Inconsistencies in the chart, which are inevitable when multiple doctors see you, will be detrimental to any legal proceedings you have initiated.